cannonkeys/ck-docs/docs/bluepill-build.md

 !!!
 Note
     Before starting this build, you should [flash](flashing.md) your Blue Pill using a Micro USB cable, and also [test your Blue Pill](bluepill-test.md)

+!!!
+Note
+    Do **not** plug in both the MicroUSB port on the BluePill and the Mini USB port on your keyboard kit at the same time.
+This could cause irreparable damage to either the kit, or your computer, so remember - one at a time!

 ## Setup
 1. Starting Kit:
 ![](images/build_guide/0-kit.jpg)